 Hemmingway, Joyce, Faulkner, Cheever, and Thompson are all great writers and also notable alcoholics.
 There seems to be a link between the creative mind and the addicted mind with many notable cases proving this theory in the writing community as well as other creative people in the musical community and the acting community.

-The reasons for alcoholism and addiction affecting some and not others have been debated, but the more likely source seems to have a link with family as well as lifestyle and creativity.
+The reasons for alcoholism and addiction affecting some and not others have been debated, but the more likely source seems to be those who have a lot on their mind and think that’s a problem they can solve (or at least numb) with alcohol. (what if it’s kinda normal to have a lot on our minds??
+At least sometimes.)